DrKGD/ArchDotFiles/.config/nvim/README.md

 and tools related to the LSP eco-system.
 - nvim-cmp, as the completion engine, which is superloaded with its own family of plugins and its own architecture, check it out!
 If I were to suggest an alternative, I'd suggest COQ, which is more like a bundle working out of the box (with the premise of being faster and the requirement of pre-compiling languages beforehand).
 - LuaSnip, for snippets (integrated with nvim-cmp).
+- nvim-lint, for external linters which are not LSP-ready: shellcheck (for bash scripting) is one of them, for example.

 WIP: these are not configured yet, thus are set optional.
 - nvim-dap, for Debug Adapter(s).
 Tried to use it in the past, did not quite succeed.
 Will give it another run asap.
 - formatter, for formatters.
 I actually prefer to indent the code myself.
-- nvim-lint, for external linters which are not LSP-ready.
-Could not find a use case for now.

 ### GUIs
 Lots of GUIs plugins were added, here's a quick overview.